Examinations

 • Correction periods: usually 6 weeks (Bachelor), 8 weeks (Master).

-• Even if you submit your thesis earlier, the examiners may only start correcting it after the official submission deadline and make full use of the correction time.
-Plan for this.
+• Even if you submit your thesis earlier, the examiners are only obliged to start correcting it after the official submission deadline and are entitled to make full use of the correction time.
+You should plan for this.

-• If the two grades differ greatly (in terms of their difference by two or more whole grades), you can request a third examiner.
-In this case, please contact your examination office.
+• If the two grades differ significantly (by two or more whole grades), you can request a third examiner.
+In this case, please contact your examinations office.

 Declaration of Authorship and use of AI

-At the end of your work, you confirm that you have written it yourself (or, in the case of group work, the part marked accordingly) with a Declaration of Authorship.
+At the end of your work, you confirm that you have written the thesis yourself (or, in the case of group work, the part marked accordingly) with a Declaration of Authorship.
 You must sign this page.

 Your examiner will decide whether and for what purpose you are allowed to use AI tools (e.g. ChatGPT).